pemellquist/idmlight/README.md

 Installed binaries, certificate files, logging properties, config, run script and sql schema

 /var/log/openidm<br/>
-Destination for logging files
+Destination for logging files.
+Logs can be helful when looking at problems.

-/etc/init.d/openidm,br/>
+/etc/init.d/openidm<br/>
 Service start, stop and restart init.d script

-Testing tokenidm
+Testing openidm
 ------------------------------
 A set of system level tests are available to test an installed openidm server.
 These tests are meant to drive all the openidm REST APIs and check results.
 To run these tests, a clean database is required. <br/>